-(1) The Company has agreed to indemnify the several Underwriters against certain liabilities, including certain liabilities under the Securities Act of 1933, as amended.
+- (1) The Company has agreed to indemnify the several Underwriters against certain liabilities, including certain liabilities under the Securities Act of 1933, as amended.
+See "Underwriting." - (2) Before deducting expenses of the Offering payable by the Company estimated at \$750,000. - (3) The Company has granted the Underwriters an option, exercisable within 30 days after the date of this Prospectus, to purchase up to an additional 750,000 shares of Common Stock, to cover over-allotments, if any.
+If such option is exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$224,250,000, \$9,545,000 and \$214,705,000, respectively.
 See "Underwriting."

-- (2) Before deducting expenses of the Offering payable by the Company estimated at \$ - (3) The Company has granted the Underwriters an option, exercisable within 30 days after the date of this Prospectus, to purchase up to an additional 525,000 shares of Common Stock, to cover over-allotments, if any.
-If such option is exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$ respectively.
-See "Underwriting." , \$ and \$

 The shares of Common Stock are offered by the Underwriters, subject to prior sale, when, as and if issued to and accepted by them and subject to approval of certain legal matters by counsel for the Underwriters and certain other conditions.
 The Underwriters reserve the right to withdraw, cancel or modify such offer and to reject any order in whole or in part.
-It is expected that delivery of the shares of Common Stock will be made in New York, New York , 1996.
+It is expected that delivery of the shares of Common Stock will be made in New York, New York on or about May 29, 1996.